MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-### Task 5: Create and configure an Azure Files shares
+### Task 3: Create and configure an Azure File storage
 In this task, you will create and configure Azure Files shares.

 1. In the Azure portal, navigate back to the blade of the storage account you created in the task 2 of this lab and, in the **Data storage** section, click **File shares**.